Tandyrschik/Tandyrschik/README.md

 # Hello, I'm Evgenii Borisovich

 ## About Me
+I programmer, sound engineer, musician from Kaliningrad.
 I'm passionate about learning and working with C#, and I have hands-on experience with my project on ASP.NET "Pictures".

 ## Skills